128technology/docs/docs/config_command_guide.md

 ## `configure authority dynamic-hostname`

 Hostname format for interfaces with dynamic addresses.
 It is a template with subsitution variables used to generate a unique hostname corresponding to Network Interfaces that have dynamically learned IP addresses.
-Uses the following substitution variables: \{interface-id\} for Network Interface Global Identifier \{router-name\} for Router Name \{authority-name\} for Authority Name.
-For example, `interface-\{interface-id\}.\{router-name\}.\{authority-name\}`.
+Uses the following substitution variables: `{interface-id}` for Network Interface Global Identifier, `{router-name}` for Router Name, `{authority-name}` for Authority Name.
+For example, `interface-{interface-id}.{router-name}.{authority-name}`.

 #### Usage